Surfacing-8671/pmakerSpell/README.md

 ### Methodology and Reasoning
 The current price feed oracles depend on whitelisted actors to update the price in a timely manner using off chain price read data.
 Pulsechain has no reliable off-chain data feed that is available.
 Also the reliance on 3rd party actors to update the price accordingly is what has caused the price oracle failure in the first place.
 Those whitelisted actors decided to not update the prices on pulsechain leading to stale outdated prices that are susceptible to relay attacks.
 Depending on whitelisted actors has many flaws to the system.
 They could go rogue and update the prices in a malicious manner or update them inaccurately.
 Also if they stop updating the prices then they thus become stale.
 Moving to this system removes the human element in the system and allows for the prices to be updated in a trustless manner as contracts do not have any malicious intent, they are immutable code.
 The one downside is that it too needs to be poked hourly or the price may become stale but this is mitigated by allowing any user to poke the oracles and the omega price feeder at any given time (unless the individual oracle itself is not updateable due to time delay for the TWAP).
-On top of that the price feeds and oracles will be poked regularly via an XUSD token transfer so if as a user it may be too difficult to poke the oracles, you can just transfer the token and it will do the work for you.
-This will ensure proper price correctness and freshness in a trustless and decentralized manner (no centralized risk of a server crashing).

 ---